NEW Story: Garbage Bag

 Example

-The Office of Migrant Housing was concerned about an influx of new citizens in Java moving en masse to other parts of the Verde once the republic was fully federalised.
+The Office of Migrant Housing was concerned about an influx of new citizens in Java moving en masse to other parts of the Commonwealth Verde once the republic was fully federalised.
 This was a complicated project involving writing a policy factsheet for the regional Bureau of Housing and making arrangements for the construction of new residences as part of an existing renewal project.

 The project, including the necessary factsheets, planning, research and support was completed within six weeks, two weeks ahead of schedule.
 This case study demonstrates many aspects of a successful Vekllei office: